-Early in the renovation process of my house I noticed some oddly and poorly patched cedar shakes in the front corner of my house where the side patio was located.
-There were also notches in the trim detail along the porch band and a completely dilapidated corner of the house due to so much rain over the years and the house not being protected.
+Early in the renovation process of my house I noticed some oddly shaped cedar shakes.
+They were in the front corner of my house, patched poorly, and where the side patio was located.
+There were also notches in the trim detail along the porch band.
+And last, the corner of the house was completely dilapidated due to so much rain over the years and the lack of protection overhead.
 What did all of this suggest?
 That once upon a time a covering of some sort for this space had been removed.

-It was very important to me to repeat the architectural details such as the interlocking columns of my front porch and to make sure the band of the new structure aligned with the original front porch.
+It was very important to me to repeat the architectural details such as the interlocking columns of my front porch.
+I wanted to make sure the band of the new structure aligned with the original front porch.

-When you’re adding onto a historic home, the goal should always be to look as authentic as possible to the original house.
+When you’re adding onto a historic home, the goal should always be to look as authentic as possible.

-I also wanted it to have the feel of a pergola but without the slope showing from the front, and for the new structure to function as a covered outdoor space, so I settled on a covered pergola.
-The hope is that as the yellow jasmine and roses grow up and around the columns, it will look like a traditional pergola in time, but also protect the house from the elements.
+I also wanted it to have the feel of a pergola but without the slope showing from the front.
+Since I wanted the new structure to function as a covered outdoor space, I settled on a covered pergola.
+The hope is that as the yellow jasmine and roses grow up, it will look like a traditional pergola in time, but also protect the house from the elements.

-The other unique feature we came up with was to have an opening within the adjacent band that would allow the metal roof to protrude past the band to allow the rainfall to run off.
+The other unique feature we came up with was to have an opening within the adjacent band.
+This would allow the metal roof to protrude past the band and allow the rainfall to run off.
 With everything painted white you can hardly tell it’s there but it’s still able to keep water off the porch.
 I’ve decided to wait and see how it works before deciding whether or not to add gutters.

-We used decking boards attached to the top of the rafters to give the feel of a beadboard ceiling without having to cover the rafters and once everything was painted white, it really made the space feel bigger.
+We used decking boards attached to the top of the rafters to give the feel of a beadboard ceiling, without having to cover the rafters.
+By painting everything white, it really made the space feel bigger.
 A much needed ceiling fan was added to cool the space off for those hot summer days.